Summary: Learn the 10 reasons it is extremely important for attorneys to work in major law firms.

 If you get a position with a major law firm, it is almost always possible to move to another large law firm.
 You can also move to a smaller law firm or go in-house.
 If you are working at a smaller law firm, however, it is often going to be very difficult for you to move “up” into a bigger firm because those firms have no insight into your training.
 Moreover, the brand of your firm may not carry any weight.
 Most large law firms (and in-house companies) will presume you are working with a smaller law firm because you could not get a position with a major law firm.

 One benefit of working for larger law firms is that you can move between them without too much difficulty.
-You can also more easily move to a smaller law firm if you do not like your larger law firm and the smaller law firm will be much happier to have you than if you were coming from another small law firm.
+You can also more easily move to a smaller law firm if you do not like your larger law firm.
+The smaller law firm will be much happier to have you than if you were coming from another small law firm.
 Also, it is much easier to move in-house if you are at a major law firm.
 Large companies want to hire as in-house counsel the same quality of attorneys that they would hire to work for them as their outside attorneys.

 You are almost always much more employable if you are coming from a major law firm as opposed to a smaller one.